Millie the Model: Critical response

-Mark Seifert of Bleeding Cool called Millie Collins "Marvel's most famous character outside its superhero universe," describing her as an "iconic character and one of the most important in Marvel's history."
-Jenna Anderson of ComicBook.com included Millie Collins in their "10 Marvel Studios Special Presentations We Still Want to See" list, while writing, "Beyond the narrative repercussions of telling the story of the MCU's Millie Collins, introducing her could further expand what the franchise is capable of.
+Mark Seifert of Bleeding Cool called Millie Collins "Marvel's most famous character outside its superhero universe", describing her as an "iconic character and one of the most important in Marvel's history".
+Jenna Anderson of ComicBook.com included Millie Collins in their "10 Marvel Studios Special Presentations We Still Want to See" list, while writing: "Beyond the narrative repercussions of telling the story of the MCU's Millie Collins, introducing her could further expand what the franchise is capable of.
 After years of complicated, male-gaze-friendly depictions of female heroines, Phase 4 of the MCU is gradually beginning to get more feminine.
-Not only is it putting more female characters in the spotlight, but it is giving them distinct approaches to their day-to-day life that go beyond half-hearted quips and inexplicably-perfect hairstyles — something that a modern take on characters like Millie and Chili could take that even further."
+Not only is it putting more female characters in the spotlight, but it is giving them distinct approaches to their day-to-day life that go beyond half-hearted quips and inexplicably-perfect hairstyles — something that a modern take on characters like Millie and Chili could take that even further".
 Megan Nicole O'Brien of Comic Book Resources ranked Millie Collins 6th in their "Marvel: 10 Best Golden Age Heroines" list.
 Comics Buyer's Guide ranked Millie Collins 90th in their "100 Sexiest Women in Comics" list.

 Literary reception

 In 1968, the Millie the Model comic book series won an Alley Award for "Best Romance Comic" at the New York Comic Art Convention.

-Jonathan Bagamery of Comic Book Resources ranked the Millie the Model comic book series 1st in their "10 Best Romance Comics From Marvel Comics" list, saying, "Despite what her rivals might think, the true reigning queen of romance at Marvel is Millie the Model.
+Jonathan Bagamery of Comic Book Resources ranked the Millie the Model comic book series 1st in their "10 Best Romance Comics From Marvel Comics" list, saying: "Despite what her rivals might think, the true reigning queen of romance at Marvel is Millie the Model.
 Ruth Atkinson, co-creator of Patsy Walker, designed Millie for Timely Comics in 1945.
 For nearly 30 years, Millie's long-running search for romance crossed multiple genres.
 The popular title spawned several spin-offs, including Life with Millie and Modeling with Millie.
 Iconic Archie artist Dan DeCarlo had an influential ten-year run on Millie the Model, and the series also featured art from Al Hartley and Stan Goldberg.
 When Millie ended in December 1973, her finale signaled the end of Marvel's romance boom.
 Millie and other beloved characters from the Golden Age occasionally make memorable appearances in Marvel's superhero titles.
-But the House of Ideas has never repeated its early success with tales of true love."
+But the House of Ideas has never repeated its early success with tales of true love".

-of Screen Rant called the comic book series "one of the most successful comedy series Marvel Comics ever published," writing, "The content was typically harmless fun: aside from the strictly humorous stories, a number of adventure stories were published throughout the years.
-They weren't necessarily revolutionary, but Marvel was clearly doing something right - it's no accident that the series stuck around for as long as it did."
+Steven Schneider of Screen Rant called the comic book series "one of the most successful comedy series Marvel Comics ever published", writing: "The content was typically harmless fun: aside from the strictly humorous stories, a number of adventure stories were published throughout the years.
+They weren't necessarily revolutionary, but Marvel was clearly doing something right - it's no accident that the series stuck around for as long as it did".